 His performance was pitch-perfect for the character he plays: he's suppose to be a machine, and he speaks his lines like a machine.
-In the movie, he's a terrifying force: an unfeeling, unreasoning killing machine that won't be satisfied until it destroys what it came to destroy (a bit like al-Qaeda).
-His relentless pursuit is what gives the film the extra sense of terror: nothing can stop him.
-Well, almost nothing.
+In the movie, he's a terrifying force: an unfeeling, unreasoning killing machine that won't be satisfied until it destroys what it came to destroy.
+His relentless pursuit and inability to be reasoned with is what gives the film the extra sense of terror: nothing apparently can stop him.

-Linda Hamilton makes her first turn as Sarah Connor a vulnerable woman, caught in circumstances she can't possibly understand but realizing that she HAS to live, to survive.
+Linda Hamilton makes her first turn as Sarah Connor a vulnerable woman, caught in circumstances she can't possibly understand but realizing that she has to live, to survive.
 This is at the heart of the picture: her unwillingness to be killed versus the Terminator's inability to let her live.

 Michael Biehn as Kyle Reese brings both strength and a hint of sadness to the role, fitting for someone who has lived his whole life in a post-apocalyptic world.

-I've had my issues with Cameron (Titanic being THE BIG ONE), but when it comes to science-fiction films, he is among the best.
-The plot makes sense, and the performances both large and small (such as Paul Winfield as a cop investigating the killings of the Sarah Connors) are effective and efficient.
+I've had my issues with Cameron (Titanic being a major source of consternation), but when it comes to science-fiction films, he is among the best.
+The plot makes sense, and the performances both large and small such as Paul Winfield as a cop investigating the killings of the Sarah Connors, are effective and efficient.

 The world of the Terminator has taken on a life of its own.
-There are movies, television shows, I suspect comics dealing with this world.
-There's even an experience at the Universal Studios.
+There are now Terminator-based television shows and even a Universal Studios experience.
 It's tapped into the fear of the future many people have, of technology run amok, but also into the belief that the future is not written and can be changed.